 - West Coast Team: The main reason for this group to exist is to serve this role for The Avengers.
 Issue 46 introduces the Great Lakes Avengers, which unofficially serve this role for both teams.

 - What the Hell, Hero?

 - Mockingbird received a lot of crap for letting the Phantom Rider die, though most of it was for lying to Hawkeye about it, and most of her teammates considered it understandable knowing what he did to her.

 - Vision got a lot of hatred for proposing to close the West Coast branch, with his arrogant "east coasters are better" attitude.
 Also Iron Man, who casted the decisive vote.

 - Working with the Ex: Hank and the Wasp, once she joined the team.
 Things were a bit awkward, but they quickly became friendly again.

-- Yoyo Plot Point: Tigra had problems controlling her cat-like instincts early in the series.
+- Yo-Yo Plot Point: Tigra had problems controlling her cat-like instincts early in the series.
 She was more ferocious, and quite infamously, couldn't keep it in her pants.
 She eventually got her cat and human souls merged together during a trip to the land of the Cat People, fixing her identity problems.
-One would think it'd be the end of it, especially with Englehart leaving the series, but Byrne went back to Tigra's unstability as soon as he took over the series, in his own way: he had Tigra shrink to an actual cat-like form and run around hunting mice.
+One would think it would be the end of it, especially with Englehart leaving the series, but Byrne went back to Tigra's instability as soon as he took over the series, in his own way: he had Tigra shrink to an actual cat-like form and run around hunting mice.
 It was solved offscreen by Agatha Harkness during the next writers' run.